meesoft/PhotoLocator/README.md

 * Local contrast, brightness and color correction for photos and video clips.

+* Uses jpegli for better compression of processed files.

 * Combine or crop video clips.

 * Combine image files to video for e.g. timelapse.